Software QA and Testing Frequently-Asked-Questions,

 Solving problems is a high-visibility process; preventing problems is low-visibility.
 This is illustrated by an old parable:

-China there was a family of healers, one of whom was known throughout the land and employed as a physician to a great lord.
+In ancient China there was a family of healers, one of whom was known throughout the land and employed as a physician to a great lord.
 The physician was asked which of his family was the most skillful healer.
 He replied,

 “I tend to the sick and dying with drastic and dramatic treatments, and on occasion someone is cured and my name gets out among the lords.”